 Questions also covered the currency of information, whether jargon was used and the quality of search and A-Z features.

-45% of sites achieved three or four stars for this task, denoting they were providing a good or very good service for this task.
-This compares with compared with the 74% of county council sites that achieved three or four stars with the more straightforward Renew library book task in the Better Connected 2015-16 survey.
+45 percent of sites achieved three or four stars for this task, denoting they were providing a good or very good service for this task.
+This compares with compared with the 74 percent of county council sites that achieved three or four stars with the more straightforward Renew library book task in the Better Connected 2015-16 survey.

 The main failing with this task was the lack of good, clear explanations of how to use e-books and other e-resources.
-Just 41% of sites scored a ‘Yes’ answer the question Is the process for borrowing e-books clear including whether/how I need to 'return' ebooks.
-And fewer than 60% scored a ‘yes’ for the question Are there clear instructions on how to access and use e-resources?
+Just 41 percent of sites scored a ‘Yes’ answer the question Is the process for borrowing e-books clear including whether/how I need to 'return' ebooks.
+And fewer than 60 percent scored a ‘yes’ for the question Are there clear instructions on how to access and use e-resources?